hylimo/hylimo/website/docs/sequence.md

 ---
-hidden: true
+outline: deep
 ---
-# Sequence Diagrams
+# UML Sequence Diagram

 Hylimo is able to efficiently draw sequence diagrams.
 On top of that, it is the most efficient tool we know to draw any typical sequence diagram: